LMD-Academy/LMDpro1.1/src/docs/ai_features_explained.md

 ## 3. AI-Enhanced Module View (Course Player)

 Within the "Module View" where you engage with course content:
 *   **Paragraph Audio (Text-to-Speech):** LMDpro provides a button that utilizes the browser's built-in speech synthesis capabilities to read the current paragraph aloud.
-The voice and language can often be configured in your browser or OS settings.
 *   **AI Q&A:** Ask questions about the current module content, answered by AI.
 *   **AI Insights:** Get AI-generated summaries, key takeaways, and related concept explorations for the current lesson.